-OUTPUT

-eguals

-GROSS MARGIN

-FIXED COSTS

-eguals

-NET PROFIT/LOSS
+OUTPUT less VARIABLE COSTS equals GROSS MARGIN less FIXED COSTS equals NET PROFIT/LOSS

 Monetary values under the above headings do not necessarily represent all or exact cash transactions through the bank.
 The profit and loss account also includes adjustments for valuations, debtors, creditors, depreciation, personal income or expense, and capital transactions.
-Further definitions can be found on pages 1 and 2 while financial data for particular farm types can be found in the Whole Farm Data section on page 439.
+Further definitions can be found on pages 1 and 2 while financial data for particular farm types can be found in the Whole Farm Data section on page 447.